 Each year, EMA is honored to have many of the top chefs in Los Angeles cater our incredibly delicious organic dinner including Mary Sue Milliken and Susan Feniger (Border Grill and Susan Feniger’s STREET); Ann Gentry (Real Food Daily); Brock Kleweno (Yamashiro); Sandy Gendel (Pace); Mark Peel (Campanile); Jason Tuley (The Churchill), Hara Kishi (Chaya Brasserie); Akasha Richmond (Akasha) and Suzanne Tracht (Jar).

 Besides tasting and looking great, organic products promote a less toxic environment for everyone.
 Certified Organic products are produced without GMO’s (genetically modified organisms), which are prohibited in the standards for organic food and farming.
 Organic agriculture is one way to prevent chemicals from getting into our air and water systems.
 Organic farming practices encourage ecological harmony and environmental responsibility; organic farmers maintain a biologically sustainable investment in our future.
 Why organic?
 For so many reasons, including the health of our families and our planet.

-To be eligible, productions must have aired on national U.S. television or have been released in U.S. theatrically or first screened at an accredited film festival between July 9, 2011 and July 8, 2012.
+To be eligible, productions must have aired on national U.S. television or have been released in U.S. theatrically or first screened at an accredited film festival between July 5, 2013 and July 6, 2014.
 Television entries must have first aired on national network, cable, or public television or reached 51 percent of the national market in first-run syndication during the above qualifying time period.
 Scripted entertainment productions are eligible for consideration, in addition to educational reality programming with high entertainment value.
-News programs, talk shows, public service announcements and sports programs are not eligible at this time.
+News programs, public service announcements and sports programs are not eligible at this time.
 EMA reserves the right to review all entries for eligibility.